 Remember, you can make your swatch with any size hook and yarn weight.
 Read all about How to Swatch Here.

 Resources and tutorials you may find helpful in following this pattern: Crochet Abbreviations, US to UK Crochet Conversion Chart.
 Find links to stitches on the “Tutorial” menu: Getting Started will show basic stitches used in many patterns and Crochet Stitch Dictionary shows our growing collection of crochet stitch tutorials.

-Chain a multiple of 3 + 2 (for information on what this means, please read How to Swatch), plus 1 for the foundation chain
+Chain a multiple of 3 + 2 plus 1 for the foundation chain.
+For information on what this means, please read How to Swatch.

 R1: dc in the 4th ch from hook, ch 1, dc in next ch, *skip next ch, dc in next ch, ch 1, dc in next ch, repeat from * to last ch, dc in the last ch, turn.

 R2: ch3 skip first 2 dc, *(dc, ch 1, dc) in next ch-1 sp, skip 2 dc, repeat from * to last dc, skip last dc, dc in turning chain, turn.

 I’ve gathered up my absolute favorites from all over the net into one amazing Crochet Stitches collection!
 Be sure to check them out!